Daniel Howell: Personal life

-Howell and Phil Lester met through the Internet in 2009, and in person that October.
-They entered a romantic relationship shortly after and began living together in August 2011, first in Manchester before moving to London in July 2012.
-On 13 October 2025, following years of fan speculation and intrusion, Howell and Lester confirmed their relationship.
+Howell is gay.
+He came out in June 2019 in a video uploaded to his YouTube channel.
+While in school, he struggled with external and internalised homophobia, to the point of attempting suicide.
+Prior to coming out publicly, he came out to his family via email.

+Howell has been in a relationship with Phil Lester since October 2009.
+He met Lester through the Internet earlier that year.
+Prior to meeting, Howell was a fan of Lester's YouTube videos.
+They kept their relationship a secret for nearly 16 years before confirming it in October 2025.
+Before coming out as a couple, the nature of their relationship was the matter of speculation.
+Speaking on the speculation, Howell stated: we had was the most important thing to me and I wanted to protect it, so when other people tried to grab it and drag it into the light, I felt completely violated."

+Mental health

-In October 2017, Howell posted a video, "Daniel and Depression", in which he revealed that he had suffered from clinical depression.
+In October 2017, Howell posted a YouTube video in which he revealed that he had suffered from clinical depression.
 He also spoke of his journey to recovery, which involved taking antidepressants, seeing a therapist, and focusing on "basic self-care".
-Howell uploaded the video the day after World Mental Health Day, through which he and Lester supported #HelloYellow, a mental health campaign by YoungMinds, prompting the UK-based charity to name Howell an ambassador.
-Also in 2017, Howell supported and became involved in Stop, Speak, Support, an anti-cyberbullying campaign launched by Prince William.
+Howell uploaded the video the day after World Mental Health Day, on which he supported #HelloYellow, a mental health campaign by YoungMinds.
+The UK-based charity then named Howell an ambassador.
+In November 2017, Howell became involved in Stop, Speak, Support, an anti-cyberbullying campaign launched by Prince William.

-Amid a hiatus from YouTube, in June 2019 Howell came out as gay and queer in a video uploaded on his channel.
-He disclosed the external and internalised homophobia he dealt with over the course of his life, particularly in school, to the point of a suicide attempt when he was a teenager.
-He came out to his family earlier that month over email.